 Fossils show the pronghorn antelope has roamed North America in its present-day form for over one million years.
 Historical records indicate the pronghorn population may have numbered nearly 40 million, which is as abundant as bison.
-During the early 20th century only about 13,000 remained, but thanks to competent management there are about one million pronghorns alive today.
+During the early 20th century only about 13,000 remained.
+There were not many antelope in Nebraska, but thanks to competent management there are about one million pronghorns alive today.

 The pronghorn has a social nature resulting in small family groups to large wintering herds.
 Pronghorn may cover a large area during the year when the range is poor.
 The antelope’s unique ability to erect patches of its bristle-like stiff body hair allows it to release body heat in the hot summer, while the hollow air-filled hair insulates it against sub-zero temperatures in the winter.

 The pronghorn’s’s diet is composed of forbs browse plants, and very little grass.

 A study in Kansas indicates cacti made up 40 percent of the antelope’s diet, forbs 36, grasses 22 and browse two percent.
 In Nebraska where browse species are lacking on the antelope’s range, pronghorns utilize winter wheat and alfalfa.